 The film also focuses on the dual nature of Charlie and on why he is the way he is.
 It is revealed later that after a childhood head injury his personality changed.
 That to me suggests that his actions as an adult are down to his personality change caused by this injury.
-In regards to this I think Hitch was quite ahead of his time looking at psychology and other issues causing someone to do something unpleasant.
-He goes through life with two faces and personalities and switches between them as when it becomes neccesary.
+In regards to this, I think that Hitch was quite ahead of his time looking at psychology and other issues causing someone to do something unpleasant.
+Charlie goes through life with two faces and personalities and switches between them as when it becomes necessary.

 Teresa Wright is excellent as the young woman who loses her innocence and sheltered nature quicker than she should have done.
 She captures the horror and disbelief of discovering an unpleasant truth about someone you love.
 Teresa is a very expressive actress, and in many scenes in this she doesn’t need dialogue as everything we need to know can be seen in her face.